jshank/fvtt-rainbowroom/README.md

 >
 > GM - "Which one?"
 >
-> Player - "The green one!"
+> Player - "The blue one!"

 ![rainbowroom sample](images/rainbowroom-sample.png)